JackFurby/Bootscout-theme/README.md

 * Various page templates have been created to make editing the site easier
 * Theme options have been created to set useful information about the scout group / district / county
 * A carousel can be displayed on the front page displaying recent posts
-* Two banners can be set either side of the main content
-* Bootscout setting is available to manage some theme options by site editors

 ### Setting up the theme
 1. Download the latest release (keep it in .zip format)